flash-global/api-client/README.md

 Pricer Framework
 ================

-The Pricer Framework holds the core component of FEI applications.
+The Pricer Framework holds the core components of FEI applications.